N. Korea, terrorism expected to feature at US-China dialogue

-BEIJING (AP) — North Korea’s missile and nuclear threats are expected to be among the issues discussed at the inaugural U.S.-China diplomatic and security dialogue being held in Washington this week.
+BEIJING (AP) — North Korean threats, trade tensions and global terrorism are expected to be among the issues discussed at the inaugural U.S.-China diplomatic and security dialogue being held in Washington this week.

+Trade and investment are also due to take a high profile following President Donald Trump’s repeated complaints about the U.S. trade deficit with China, which hit $310 billion last year, by far the largest imbalance with any country.

+The deficit with China represented about 60 percent of last year’s total deficit of $500.6 billion.

-Chinese foreign ministry spokesman Geng Shuang said Tuesday that Beijing hopes to seek “positive outcomes” from the dialogue, which replaces a former, more wide-ranging series of talks.
+Chinese foreign ministry spokesman Geng Shuang said Tuesday that Beijing is hoping for “positive outcomes” from the dialogue, which replaces a former, more wide-ranging series of talks known as the Strategic and Economic Dialogue.

-Geng said both bilateral and international issues would be taken up during the dialogue, which will be led on the U.S. side by Secretary of State Rex Tillerson and Defense Secretary Jim Mattis.
-China will be represented by senior foreign policy adviser Yang Jiechi and the chief of staff of the military, Fang Fenghui.

 Most Read Stories